wahrwolf/ba-thesis/chapters/600-discussion.md

 ### Evaluation with full Corpora
 I ran my models on a reduced data set.
-The training without the reduction can improve the generalizability of my findings.
+The training without the reduction can improve the general ability of my findings.

 ### Training with additional Attention Types
 In the thesis I used only a very simple attention type for the models.